What is Dockerfile and How to Create a Dockerfile in 2025?

-Docker tool is a vital part of the configuration management tool in most of the global companies.
-Docker tool runs an application with the help of dockerfile with a high level of abstraction and security.
+The Docker tool is a vital part of most global companies' configuration management tools.
+It runs an application with the help of a Dockerfile with high abstraction and security.
 Hence, many companies are extensively adopting the tool to achieve high network availability, service continuity, and service provision with high scalability.

-The reason for Docker being so popular is Docker image, Docker container and Dockerfile.
-However, Docker Image can be created only with the help of Dockerfiles.
-Moving forward, let us understand docker and dockerfile in detail.
+Docker is so popular because of the Docker image, Docker container and Dockerfile.
+However, a Docker Image can be created only with the help of Dockerfiles.
+Moving forward, let us understand Docker and Dockerfile in detail.
+In this tutorial, we will explore what is a Dockerfile and how to create a Dockerfile.

 DevOps Engineer Masters ProgramExplore Program